This post may contain affiliate links. See my privacy policy for details.

 - 1-2 tbsp orange juice

 - 1-2 tbsp Triple sec or Cointreau for a boozy sauce!
-YUM! (you can see that this would be my favorite addition and will be happening soon!)
+YUM!
+(You can see that this will be my favorite addition and will happen soon!)

 - 1 tsp orange zest